dinhnt94/polygon-vesting/README.md

 9 - call PrivateSaleBcoinVesting.getBeneficiary(Wallet_B) to check his data.

 10 - using Wallet_A or Wallet_B, call PrivateSaleBcoinVesting.claimVestedToken(Wallet_B) to claim Token for Wallet_B.
 The contract will throw error if nothing to be claimed.
+For security, the contract should also throw error if the caller is not Wallet_A (onwer) or Wallet_B (the beneficiary hiself).

-11 - If claim successfully (because we adjust startAtTimeStamp to time in the past.)
-Call PrivateSaleBcoinVesting.getBeneficiary(Wallet_B) to check data of Wallet_B.
+11 - If claimed successfully (because we adjust startAtTimeStamp to time in the past,) Call PrivateSaleBcoinVesting.getBeneficiary(Wallet_B) to check data of Wallet_B.

-12 - Additionary, during the whole process, call Token.BalanceOf(address), where address can be Wallet_A, Wallet_B or privateSaleBcoinVesting to track whether the fund is moved correctly.
+12 - Additionary, during the whole process, call Token.BalanceOf(address), where address can be Wallet_A, Wallet_B or privateSaleBcoinVesting on each step to track whether the fund is moved correctly.

 ---